 1842: Maj.
 Gen. Henry Shrapnel, a British Army officer and inventor, most famously, of the "shrapnel shell," dies at the age of 80 in Southampton, England.
 His original shrapnel shell, which he refined during his life of service in the military, was a spherical case designed to explode in midair, spreading its contents of small lead musket balls over a wide area.
 Today, long after high explosive rounds have replaced shrapnel shells, his name is still used to describe fragments from artillery shells and fragmentation in general.

-1798: Abigail Fillmore, the first lady of the United States from 1850 to 1853 as the wife of President Millard Fillmore, is born Abigail Powers in Stillwater, N.Y.
+1798: Abigail Fillmore, the first lady of the United States from 1850 to 1853 as the wife of President Millard Fillmore, is born Abigail Powers in Stillwater, New York.

 1781: English astronomer William Herschel detects Uranus in the night sky, but mistakenly thinks it is a comet.
 It was the first planet to be discovered with the aid of a telescope.

-1639: New College in Cambridge, Mass., is renamed Harvard College for clergyman John Harvard, who had bequeathed to the school his entire library and half of his monetary estate.
+1639: New College in Cambridge, Massachusetts, is renamed Harvard College for clergyman John Harvard, who had bequeathed to the school his entire library and half of his monetary estate.